kiwi0fruit/misc/src/socionics-jat/README.md

 10. Some differences between **information aspects** in classical socionics and Jung-Augustinavichiute-Talanov **cognitive functions** are outlined.
 11. Very basic introduction to quadras is given and discussed **why quadras grouped this way**.
 12. Single-noun terms like intuiter, sensor, feeler and tasker are used.
 Alpha-delta vs. beta-gamma types is translated as **pacific** vs. **resolute** types.
+13. Revised Gulenko's names for types were proposed.

 ## 1. Jung-Augustinavichiute-Talanov cognitive functions